Victor Spinetti: Theatre

 Spinetti co-authored In His Own Write, the play adapted from a book by John Lennon with the Beatle which he also directed at the National Theatre, premiering on 18 June 1968, at the Old Vic.
 Spinetti and Lennon appeared together in June 1968 on BBC2's Release.
 During the interview, Spinetti said of the play, that "it's not really John's childhood, it's all of ours really, isn't it John?" to which Lennon replied, assuming a camp voice, "It is, we're all one Victor, we're all one aren't we.
 I mean 'what's going on?'"
 Spinetti described the play as being "about the growing up of any of us; the things that helped us to be more aware".

 He also directed Jesus Christ Superstar and Hair, including productions staged in Europe.
 His many television appearances on British TV, include Take My Wife in which he played a London-based booking agent and schemer who was forever promising his comedian client that fame was just around the corner, and the sitcom An Actor's Life For Me.

-In 1999, Victor Spinetti played in a Jim Davidson Adult Pantomime of Babes In The Wood (Boobs In The Wood) plays as Friar Tuck who had been taking weed.
+In 1999 Victor Spinetti played in a Jim Davidson Adult Pantomime of Babes in the Wood (Boobs in the Wood) as Friar Tuck, who had been taking weed.
 He had been told by The Sheriff of Nottingham (Jim Davidson) to kill his niece and nephew, who were escaped convicts (one of them played by Kenny Baker).

-In September 2008, Spinetti reprised his one-man show, A Very Private Diary, touring the UK, as A Very Private Diary ...
+In September 2008 Spinetti reprised his one-man show, A Very Private Diary, touring the UK, as A Very Private Diary ...
 Revisited!, telling his life story.